-When you can play the exercise to a click, using one strum per chord shape, two chords in a bar, without making mistakes – you can stop practicing this exercise!
+When you can play the exercise to a click, using one strum per chord shape, two chords in a bar, without making mistakes – you can stop practising this exercise!

-Whenever you practice something you should always have a clear goal like this or you’ll end up practicing the same things forever.
+Whenever you practise something you should always have a clear goal like this or you’ll end up practising the same things forever.

 The min7 chord shapes through the cycle of 4th

 Same principle as with maj7 and dom7, run them through the cycle of 4th as the video demonstrate.

 At what BPM can you play this exercise, and how far up the neck can you go?

 Measure this by playing 2 chords per bar, one strum each.

 The min7b5 chord shapes through the cycle of 4th

 As far as useful shapes go for the min7b5, the Cm shape might not be the most common shape in the world.
 Not too many songs have this chord and if they do it’s usually for only half a bar.

 However, we can actually use the min7b5 whenever you see a dom7 chord by using something called chord substitution.
 This is how it works: